qlawton/QTrack/README.md

 ## Citing
 If you use this AEW tracker in your research, we ask that you acknowledge your use of this package and provide a citation to the original paper documenting the tracker.

-Lawton, Q. A., S. J. Majumdar, K. Dotterer, C. Thorncroft, and C. J. Schreck, 2022: The Influence of Convectively Coupled Kelvin Waves on African Easterly Waves in a Wave-Following Framework.
+> Lawton, Q. A., S. J. Majumdar, K. Dotterer, C. Thorncroft, and C. J. Schreck, 2022: The Influence of Convectively Coupled Kelvin Waves on African Easterly Waves in a Wave-Following Framework.
 Monthly Weather Review, 150(8), 2055-2072,  https://doi.org/10.1175/MWR-D-21-0321.1.

+## Important Note on Non-Divergent Wind Step
+Due to inconsistencies in the windspharm package, which computes the non-divergent wind using spherical harmonics, the non-divergent wind step is currently not included in the package.
+This step was largely superfluous and thus not including this step is is not anticipated to have any major negative impacts.
+Nevertheless, it could result in AEW tracks slightly differing from those produced with this step included, including the AEW tracks in the Lawton et al. (2022) AEW databases.
+We hope to include a non-divergent wind step in a future release.

 # Getting Started